 By way of contrast, when the Coalition for Community Schools identified six keys to community engagement to help create the conditions for learning, they argued that schools should be proactive in learning about the community surround the school and become actively outside the school.
 Rather than just expecting the community to help meet the school’s priorities; schools should think about how they can contribute to what the local community wants.
 Schools can identify community resources that could help the school AND school resources that could be useful to the community.

 Despite this limitation, the principles are useful and they have many other helpful resources on family engagement.
-You might also want to have a look at a literature review on Family Engagement, Diverse Families, and Early Childhood Education Programs written by staff from NAEYC and Pre-K Now.

 If you liked this post please follow my blog, and you might like to look at:

 - 6 keys to community engagement in schools

 - Jihad Dib on school transformation (TEDx talk)

 - A few reflections after 10 years of primary school